sjstoelting/pgsql-tweaks/README.md

 ### FUNCTION is_uuid

-The function checks a string variable for being a unique identifier (UUID)
+The function checks a string variable for being a unique identifier (UUID).

 #### Examples